QuentinOchem/ada-spark-rfcs/considered/rfc-oop-aggregates-and-assignments.rst

       -- C.B := new Integer;

-The above works the same in the case of a by extension aggregate if the parent type is directly referred to:
+The above works the same in the case of a by extension aggregate if the parent type is directly referred to.
+Values taken from the parent object are those resulting of the constructor call:

 .. code-block:: ada